What is Li-Fraumeni syndrome?

 - What are my options for cancer screening?

-If you are concerned about your family history and think your family may have LFS or LFL, consider asking the following questions:
+If you are concerned about your family history and think your family may have LFS, consider asking the following questions:

 - Does my family history increase my risk of cancer?